 Rent Increases: A landlord cannot charge interest or a penalty on late rent until 30 days after the due date.
 However, the landlord can begin the eviction process immediately, even if the rent is only one day overdue.
 The landlord also cannot use a reverse penalty clause to encourage you to pay early.
 For example, it is illegal for a landlord to reduce the rent by 10% if the rent is paid within the first five days of the month.

 You are entitled to a safe and habitable living environment throughout your entire tenancy.
-The State Sanitary Code protects the health, safety and well-being of tenants and the general public (105 CMR 410).
-The local Boards of Health enforce the Code.
-(Note: In Boston, it is the Housing Inspection Department.)
-Copies of the Code may be purchased from the State House Bookstore, State House, Room 116, Boston, MA 02133, (617) 727-2834.
+The State Sanitary Code protects the health, safety and well-being of tenants and the general public.
+Your local Board of Health in the city or town where you are renting enforces the Code.

 The following is a sampling of provisions outlined in the Code:

 Water: The landlord must provide you with enough water, with adequate pressure, to meet your ordinary needs.
 Under certain limited circumstances, you can be charged for water costs so long as it is clearly noted in your written rental agreement and there is a separate meter for your unit.
 The landlord must also provide the facilities to heat the water at a temperature between 110º F and 130º F, however your written tenancy agreement or lease may require you to pay for and provide the fuel to heat the water.

 Heat: The landlord must provide a heating system in good working order.
 The landlord must pay for the heat, unless your lease requires you to pay for it.
 From September 16 to June 14, every room must be heated to at least 68º F between 7:00 AM and 11 PM, and at least 64º F at all other hours.
 During the heating season, the maximum heat allowable in the apartment is 78º F.